grandjam/jamesagrand-site/content/authors/JamesGrand/_index.md

       institution: Auburn University, Auburn AL
       year: 2006
 superuser: true
-highlight_name: false
+highlight_name: true
 title: James A. Grand
 email: "grandjam@umd.edu"
+# For people page
+user_groups:
+  - Principal Investigator
 ---

 **Dr. James A. Grand** is an Associate Professor in the [Social, Decision, and Organizational Sciences](http://www.sdos.umd.edu) program in the [Department of Psychology](https://psyc.umd.edu/) at the University of Maryland.

-His primary work focuses on understanding how individuals and teams build knowledge, make decisions, and enact behaviors to accomplish personal and collective goals.
-His research philosophy is heavily inspred by the science of [*complex systems*](https://www.santafe.edu/what-is-complex-systems-science), which suggests that the psychological and social phenomena we observe *emerge* from how  actions, relationships, perceptions, events, and contexts unfold within and between people over time in an environment.
+My primary work focuses on understanding how individuals and teams build knowledge, make decisions, and enact behaviors to accomplish personal and collective goals.
+My research philosophy is heavily inspred by the science of *complex systems*, which suggests that the psychological and social phenomena we observe *emerge* from how  actions, relationships, perceptions, events, and contexts unfold within and between people over time in an environment.

-He makes use of a variety of methodologies and data sources to conduct his work, including behavioral observation, experimental research, and computational modeling/simulation.
-Examples of his specific research interests include how individuals working within teams gather, share, and interpret information to make decisions and accomplish tasks; how the behaviors, communication, and regulatory efforts (e.g., leadership, influence) among individuals affects individual and collective outcomes; and how judgment/information processing influence individual learning and assessment outcomes.
+Examples of my specific research interests include how individuals working within teams gather, share, and interpret information to make decisions and accomplish tasks; how the behaviors, communication, and regulatory efforts (e.g., leadership, influence) among individuals affects individual and collective outcomes; and how judgment/information processing influence individual learning and assessment outcomes.
+I rely on a variety of methodologies and data sources to study these topics, including behavioral observation, experimental studies, and computational modeling/simulation.

+Beyond my professional interests, I love spending time with my wife and our two kids, hiking and outdoor activities, watching and remembering when I used to actually be able to play sports, playing board games, and learning about computers, space, and other nerdy stuff.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Grand.pdf" "newtab" >}}CV{{< /staticref >}} or {{< staticref "uploads/CVannotated_Grand.pdf" "newtab" >}}annotated CV{{< /staticref >}}